DataAR/Data-Analysis-in-R/README.md

 4. File *flights.xlsx*.
 Used in Exercise 3.3.
 5. File *flights.csv*.
 Used in Section 3.3.3 Practical examples

-Folder *webs* contains website files for the scrapping exercises (section 3.2)
+Folder *webs* contains website files for the scrapping examples and exercises (section 3.2)

 6. File *RottenTomatoes.htm*.
 Used in Exercise 3.7.
 7. File *GoodReads.mhtml*.
 Used in Exercise 3.8.
 8. File *NBA 19_20.mhtml*.
-Used in ???.
+Used in Section 3.2.3.